Exercise for Marfan Syndrome

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is exercise safe for people with Marfan syndrome?
+What prior data suggests that this exercise intervention is safe for individuals with Marfan syndrome?

 Shaine A Morris, MD, MPH